-Andrew, based in South Wales, moved into safety engineering after a 22-year career in the Regular Army, where he started as a Craftsman Armourer and finished as a Warrant Officer in the Royal Electrical and Mechanical Engineers (REME).
-He was then recruited as a Specialist REME Territorial, joining the REME Central Volunteer Headquarters.
+Andrew, based in South Wales, moved into safety engineering after a 22-year career in the Regular Army, where he started as a craftsman armourer and finished as a Warrant Officer in the Royal Electrical and Mechanical Engineers (REME).
+He was then recruited as a specialist REME territorial, joining the REME Central Volunteer Headquarters.

 At General Dynamics UK, Andrew is a product safety engineer for the AJAX programme.
 His role involves ensuring the design of the vehicle is safe for the Army to use, by working with the designers and production engineers.
-The role involves having a broad knowledge of a wide range of engineering disciplines, as well as detailed knowledge of system safety and safety law and standards.
+The role involves having a broad knowledge of a wide range of engineering disciplines, as well as detailed knowledge of system safety and safety laws and standards.

 “The Reserves enables me to ensure the skills gained over many years are not wasted and I enjoy being able to pass them on.
-My role as a Reserve also crosses over into my job at General Dynamics UK, where I am able to use my weapon repair skills to maintain the weapons held by the Company for the AJAX programme, occasionally supporting firing trials.
-I am grateful for the support that General Dynamics UK gives to me as Reservist as much of what I do in the Reserve would not be possible without that support.”
+My role as a Reservist also crosses over into my job at General Dynamics UK, where I am able to use my weapon repair skills to maintain the weapons held by the Company for the AJAX programme, occasionally supporting firing trials.
+I am grateful for the support that General Dynamics UK gives to me as Reservist as much of what I do in the Reserves would not be possible without that support.”